transmission/transmission/docs/rpc-spec.md

 Method name: `port-test`

 Request arguments: an optional argument `ipProtocol`.
-`ipProtocol` specifies the IP protocol version to be used for the port test.
+`ipProtocol` is a string specifying the IP protocol version to be used for the port test.
 Set to `ipv4` to *only* check IPv4, set to `ipv6` to *only* check IPv6, or set to `any` to check if the port is open on *any* of the IP protocol versions.
 Omitting `ipProtocol` is the same as setting it to `any`.